alexewerlof/callifexists/README.md

 # Intro

 It's a dead simple tool for calling an optional callback function only when it is defined.
+Its most important use case it to call optional callback functions.

 * No dependencies
 * Well tested